majthehero/majsteroids/README.md

 # Majsteroids!

 An oldschool asteroids clone.
 Most assets are original, animated asteroid and explosion are modified from a public domain version.
 Version 1.0 is mostly playable.

+## Warning: you'll need .net framework 4.5 in order to launch

 #### Problems that I'll never get to fixing:
 centerpoints objects are not in the center of objects